 Balsam Lake Mountain Wild Forest, Ulster County, NY, October 15, 2016.
 5-minute clip from 24-hour moving picture.

-Over the past couple of years, I've scouted locations and recorded short “sketches” at wilderness preserves in Alabama, Indiana, Florida and Minnesota.
-Here are a couple of the sketches:
+Over the past couple of years, I've scouted locations and recorded short recordings, or "sketches," at wilderness preserves in Alabama, Indiana, Florida and Minnesota.
+Here are two of them:

 Griffy Lake Preserve, Monroe County, Indiana, July 4, 2015 (sketch), 4K video, 15:57.